emalherbi-zz/boottable/README.md

 ## Usage Plugin

-- With boottable.js plugin is possible to do:
+- With boottable.js plugin is possible to do

-Clear the table - method 'clr'
+- Clear the table - method 'clr'
-Add items in the table - method 'add'
+- Add items in the table - method 'add'
-Edit a table item - method 'edt'
+- Edit a table item - method 'edt'
-Delete a table item - method 'del'
+- Delete a table item - method 'del'

-## 'clr'
+### clr

 - Before we get all the items of the table in the database is necessary to clean the items that are in the table, using the method clear. (bootTable/example/js/script.js - method all)